raulgonzm/checkout_service_example/docs.md

         def apply_to_price_purchase(self, purchase):
             ...

-Finally, you can set up your discounts implemented using the *CURRENT_DISCOUNTS_RULES* var in the settings of the application:
+Finally, you can set up your discounts implemented using the *CURRENT_DISCOUNTS_RULES* variable in the settings of the application:

     CURRENT_DISCOUNTS_RULES = [